 After my university studies, I spent three years as a student pastor at an Anglican church in Leicester, where I continued to play flute in various worship groups.
 A year after I moved to Southampton in the summer of 2002 (to work for a Christian educational charity), I stopped playing the flute, but would join the ranks of my church’s choir on special occasions.

-More recently, I have composed music to introduce videos accompanying course modules I have produced for NLA University College, and I wrote “Weeping Turns to Joy” as a stand-alone piece in 2021 before giving it a home within From Glory to Glory in 2023 as I was co-producing an updated recording of the suite with Cuban composer Wilma Alba Cal (see top of page).
+More recently, I have composed music to introduce videos accompanying course modules I’ve produced for NLA University College, and I wrote “Weeping Turns to Joy” as a stand-alone piece in 2021 before giving it a home within From Glory to Glory in 2023 as I was co-producing an updated recording of the suite with Cuban composer Wilma Alba Cal (see top of page).

 I hope From Glory to Glory will help people experience something of the glory of God and the beauty of Jesus.
 Ultimately, I think Christian art can be part of the same project of persuasively communicating the Christian faith and worldview as is my work in philosophy and apologetics, as I explain in my article “The Apologetics of Cultural Re-Enchantment in 3D: Makoto Fujimura’s Culture Care & Paul M. Gould’s Cultural Apologetics.”